SharmisthaBP/Geotiff_Annotator/README.md

 # Geotiff_Annotator
-Can be used for annotating geotiff images
+Can be used for annotating geotiff images.
+The labels generated can be used for training of YOLO models.

 # Required libraries
 OpenCV ;